stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

   the user name.
 * An invalid key was used.

-Encapsulate these three possibilities in a sum type `LoginError`, but make sure not to disclose any confidential information:
+Encapsulate these three possibilities in a sum type called `LoginError`, but make sure not to disclose any confidential information:
-An invalid user name should be stored in the error, but an invalid password or key should not.
+An invalid user name should be stored in the corresponding error value, but an invalid password or key should not.

 4. Implement function `showError : LoginError -> String`, which
 can be used to display an error message to the user who